This part of the documentation covers all the interfaces of Pyjnius.

 Must be set to MetaJavaClass, otherwise, all the methods/fields declared will be not linked to the JavaClass.

-If not set, we assume the default constructor to take no parameters.
+If not set, we assume the default constructor takes no parameters.
 Otherwise, it can be a list of all possible signatures of the constructor.
 For example, a reflection of the String java class would look like:

 class String(JavaClass):